chphr/christoph-rieger/_posts/2023-09-17-VSC-TailwindCSS.md

 ---
 layout: post
-title: Boost Your Efficiency - 4 Must-Have VSCode Extensions for TailwindCSS
+title: Boost Your Efficiency - 4 Must-Have Visual Studio Code Extensions for TailwindCSS
-blogtitle: Boost Your Efficiency - 4 Must-Have VSCode Extensions for TailwindCSS
+blogtitle: Boost Your Efficiency - 4 Must-Have Visual Studio Code Extensions for TailwindCSS
-gist: Are you using Visual Studio Code and Tailwind?
-Check out 4 extensions to boost your productivity
+gist: Are you using Visual Studio Code and TailwindCSS?
+Check out these 4 extensions to boost your productivity
 author: Christoph
 category: tailwind
 date: 2023-09-16